PoorUt/Ml-E2E/README.md

 Once we have the docker image ready, we can download it and run it in AWS, GCP, Azure, or your local system.

-In short, Docker provides run time environment to run your application
+In short, Docker provides isolated run time environment to run your application independent of operating system.

 ML-E2E Requirements